Manishkatel/amazon-clone/README.md

 # amazon-clone
-amazon-frontend clone with html and css
+amazon-frontend clone with html and css while learning frontend.